 What Is Skin Problem?

-You are familiar with the fact that the skin is the largest organ of your body.
-It separates the inside of your body from the outside world.
-It protects you from bacteria and viruses and regulates your body temperature.
+You are familiar with the fact that the skin is your body’s largest organ.
+It separates your body’s inside from the outside world.
+It protects you from bacteria and viruses and regulates the temperature of your body.

-Conditions that irritate, clog or inflame your skin can cause symptoms such as redness, swelling, burning and itching.
-Allergies, your genetic makeup, and certain immune system problems can cause dermatitis, hives and other skin conditions.
+Conditions that irritate, clog or inflame your skin may cause symptoms such as redness, swelling, burning, and itching.
+Allergies, your genetic makeup, and certain problems with the immune system can cause dermatitis, hives, and other skin conditions.

-Here are the key facts about some of the most Common Skin Problems:
+Here are the main facts about some of the most common skin problems:

 Common Skin Diseases

-- Eczema – One of the most common types of skin diseases, eczema is characterized by the reactions that the skin has.
-The most common reaction is swelling of the skin with redness.
-Other forms may also develop blisters, cracking of the skin, scaling or papules.
+- Eczema – Eczema is a term for various types of skin swelling.
+It is one of the most common types of skin diseases, eczema is characterized by the skin’s reactions.
+The most common reaction is skin swelling with redness.
+Other forms may also develop blisters, skin cracking, scaling, or papules.

-- Scaly rashes – Scaly rashes are usually the result of itching which in itself is a reaction to some internal or external factors.
-These rashes can be mild to severely painful depending on what had caused them.
+- Scaly rashes – Scaly rashes are usually the result of itching, which in itself is a reaction to some internal or external factors.
+These rashes can be mild to severely painful depending on what caused them.

-- Urticaria – These rashes differ from other ones as they persist for a short period of time and usually result in swellings on the skin.
+- Urticaria – These rashes differ from others as they persist for a short period of time and usually result in skin swelling.

-- Psoriasis – This is a non-infectious skin condition where inflammation occurs in the affected parts of the skin and reddish scales form on the body.
-This problem is usually occurring as a result of excessive cells within the body.
+- Psoriasis – This is a non-infectious skin condition in which infection occurs in the affected parts of the skin and form reddish balances on the body.
+This problem usually occurs as a result of excessive cells within the body.

-- Pruritus or itching – Pruritus is another very common skin affliction which develops on account of a variety of factors; it can be a reaction to something external or be caused by internal issues that may be developing.
+- Pruritus & Itching – Pruritus is another very common skin affliction that develops due to a variety of factors; it can be a reaction to something external or be caused by internal problems that may develop.